Nerwyn/material-rounded-theme/README.md

 5. Optionally also install card-mod from HACS to take advantage of the Material You components and colors described above.
 6. Refresh Home Assistant.
 7. Navigate to your Profile, and select `Material Rounded` under Theme along with your preference for light or dark mode.
+8. (Optional) Follow the [instructions above](#material-you-colors) for installing the companion Material You color resource JavaScript module.

 ## Similar Projects and Credits